Trevor Story Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.83 team ERA ranks fourth among all MLB pitching staffs.
+- The Astros' 3.85 team ERA ranks sixth across all league pitching staffs.

+- Astros pitchers combine to give up 155 total home runs at a clip of 1.2 per game (to rank 18th in the league).

-- Urquidy gets the start for the Astros, his ninth of the season.
-He is 2-3 with a 5.21 ERA and 34 strikeouts in 38 2/3 innings pitched.
+- France tries for his 10th victory when he makes the start for the Astros, his 18th of the season.
+He is 9-4 with a 2.75 ERA and 80 strikeouts in 108 2/3 innings pitched.

-- The right-hander last appeared in relief on Saturday, when he threw two scoreless innings against the Seattle Mariners while giving up two hits.
+- In his last appearance on Saturday against the Seattle Mariners, the right-hander threw six innings, giving up two earned runs while surrendering seven hits.

-- The 28-year-old has an ERA of 5.21, with 8.1 strikeouts per nine innings, in nine games this season.
-Opponents have a .273 batting average against him.
+- The 28-year-old has put up a 2.75 ERA and 6.7 strikeouts per nine innings across 18 games this season, while allowing a batting average of .246 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.